aartitandon/SURE-EH-Research-Project/Subquestions.md

 ## Authors: Aarti Tandon & Dr. Eddie Kasner

-Hi!
-My name is Aarti Tandon and I am currently working as an Undergraduate Research Assistant here at the University of Washington.
-I work with the Pacific Northwest Agricultural Safety and Health Center under the mentorship of Dr. Eddie Kasner and Kit Galvin.
+#/Users/Antonio/Documents/images/tufte.book.jpg Hi!
+My name is Aarti

-This is my markdown file analyzing data from the ‘Bilingual Health and Safety Messaging’ application.
-My research helps reduce the gaps in fair and equal access for marginalized peoples by understanding our user audience and their preferences for app utility.
-While working on the app, I have been able to stand at the crossroads of technology and human health.
+Tandon and I am currently working My research helps reduce the gaps in fair and equal access for marginalized peoples.
+While working on the ‘Bilingual Health and Safety Messaging’ app, I have been able to stand at the crossroads of technology and human health.
 Using the tools of statistics and data visualization, I have contributed to research translation and the improvement of human health, environmental resilience, and social and economic equity.

 <br>